A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: An overview of the algorithm

-Finally, there are more technical problems regarding handling possible self-intersections of $W$ that are not self-crossings.
+Finally, there are more technical problems regarding handling possible self-inter-sections of $W$ that are not self-crossings.
 Recall that in our topological view of $W$, we would like not to regard such self-intersections as places where $W$ touches itself.
 In particular, when examining a sphere-cut decomposition of the union of $W$ and $H_0$ after appropriate contractions, the nooses in this sphere-cut decomposition should not see such self-intersections as vertices through which they may or should travel.
-A resolution to this problem is to consider a ``blow-up'' of the original graph where each vertex is replaced by a large well-connected ``cloud'' of vertices, and each edge is replaced by a large matching of parallel edges leading from one cloud to another.
+A resolution to this problem is to consider a ``blow-up'' of the original graph where each vertex is replaced by a large grid and each edge is replaced by a large matching of parallel edges leading from one grid to another.
 Walks in the original graph naturally map to walks in the blow-up.
 Every original self-crossing maps to a self-crossing, and every original self-intersection that is not a self-crossing actually is ``pulled apart'': there is no self-intersection at this place anymore.
-This blow-up has to be performed at the very beginning of the proof, and hence we need to work on it throughout the whole reasoning.
-This technical layer is somehow conceptually simple, but contributes to the technical complexity of the argumentation.
+This blow-up has to be performed quite early in the proof.
+Unfortunately, while this step is intuitively easy, it does not work very well together with the other simplification steps described above.
+In particular, it ruins the property of unique shortest paths.
+Luckily, we are able to extract the essential properties of the blow-up under an abstract definition of a \emph{canonical instance} and work mostly only with this abstraction.
+We will first present a delicate (but self-contained) way of reducing the instances to this form and then we need to solve the problem in simpler, cleaner form.